 Although the exact cause is unclear, certain risk factors increase the chance that prostate cancer may develop.
 These include:

 - Ageing.
 Most cases occur in older men.

 - Family history and genetic factors.
-If your father or brother had prostate cancer at a relatively early age (before they were 60) then you have an increased risk.
-Also, if the type of breast cancer which is linked to a faulty gene runs in your female relatives, then you are at increased risk of prostate cancer.
+If your father or brother had prostate cancer at a relatively early age (before the age of 60 years) then you have an increased risk.
+Also, if the type of breast cancer which is linked to a faulty gene runs in your female relatives then you are at increased risk of prostate cancer.
 These factors point towards a faulty gene which may occur in some men.

 - Ethnic group.
 Prostate cancer is more common in African-Caribbean men and less common in Asian men.

 - Diet is possibly a risk factor.
 As with other cancers, a diet high in fats and low in fruit and vegetables may increase the risk.

 - Exposure to the metal cadmium may be a risk.

 Prostate cancer is often slow-growing.
 There may be no symptoms at first, even for years.
 As the tumour grows, it may press on and irritate the urethra, or cause a partial blockage to the flow of urine.
 Symptoms may then develop and can include one or more of the following:

 - Poor stream.
 The flow of urine is weaker, and it takes longer to empty your bladder.